Solvency Ratio Formula

 We can already see that the turnover has dropped for XYZ Company and the business has made a loss.
 So the directors would need to be reviewing their solvency ratio.
 They will also need to be carefully monitoring cash flow.
 Assuming that they have good accounting records, they should already have a plan to resolve the down-turn in business.

 20% is a Guide Only.
-Other Factors Affect Solvency
+Other Factors That Affect Company Solvency

 Whilst a metric like the solvency ratio formula is good as a guide, there are many other factors to consider.
 For example, included within this calculation is company debtors (including accounts receivable).
 The solvency formula adjusts for ‘Non-cash’ expenses like depreciation and amortisation, but as we all know profit is not always cash in the bank.